CDRT/docs/su/su_dg/su_dg_ch5.md

 **-includerebootpackages**

 Optional.
-Specifies by number the reboot types to include in the set of updates found to be downloaded and/or installed.
+Specifies by number the reboot types to include in the set of updates found.
 Possible values are 1, 3, 4, 5.
 The values of 0 and 2 have no effect.
 Multiple reboot types can be specified by separating with a comma.

    **1** : Forced reboot (update itself initiates the reboot)